Pastoral Theology (PT)

 Topics selected deal with significant issues related to pastoral theology.

-PT 6300 Intro to Chaplain Ministries - 2 Hours
+PT 6300 Introduction to Chaplain Ministries - 2 Hours

 The course will assist participants in exploring and evaluating various chaplaincy options as full or part-time ministry vocations.
 Though primary emphasis will be given to military and institutional chaplaincies (hospital, hospice, prison, etc.), other options will also be discussed including corporate, law enforcement, National Park, university, and Civil Air Patrol.